|

 WLC Department Requirements

-Only courses numbered 200 and above will count toward a major or minor.
+Admission Requirements Students planning to major or minor must meet with an advisor in the World Languages and Cultures department for details about admission requirements and to complete an application form.
+Program Requirements Students in the majors and minors must earn a minimum grade of C+ in each course used for their program/s.
+Core Course Requirements Only courses numbered 200 and above will count toward a major or minor.
 Students may contact the department to request placement testing if they have prior instruction in any of the languages.
 For students with sufficient preparation, the 200-level sequence may be waived through our placement exam or credit by examination.
 Please note that Spanish CLEP test scores may be used to complete General Education and/or graduation requirements but may not be used to fulfill course requirements for Spanish majors or minors.
 Students planning to study abroad must see their advisor prior to departure to ensure the applicability of the proposed course of study.
 All upper-division classes not listed as requirements are approved electives.
+Spanish Shared Core

 - Apply global intercultural competence at the advanced level as defined by the American Council on Teaching Foreign Languages (ACTFL).